-- · the height of the pallet;
+- · The height of the pallet

-- · it must be possible to lift the pallet slightly;
+- It must be possible to lift the pallet slightly

-- tyre wear and tyre pressure.
+- Tyre wear and tyre pressure

 In general, the difference between lift height and reach height is taken to be about 25 cm.
-This means that if a piece of material-handling equipment as a lift height of 5 metres, its reach height is 5 m - 0.25 m = 4.75 m.
+This means that if a piece of material-handling equipment has a lift height of 5 metres, its reach height is 5 m - 0.25 m = 4.75 m.

-2126 Lifting capacity
+213.6 Lifting capacity

-The lifting capacity or load capacity of a forklift or reach truck is the maximum weight that the vehicle can safely lift.
+The lifting capacity or load capacity of an electric pallet truck or stacker is the maximum weight that the vehicle can safely lift.
 In practice, a vehicle's lifting capacity can be reduced greatly by increasing the distance from the centre of gravity, increasing the lift height with a longer mast and by using attachments.
 Lifting capacity can always be found on a forklift or reach truck's nameplate.